vuquangkhtn/ai-code-review-assistant/README.md

 # 🤖 AI Code Review Assistant

-*Using any AI provider - no API keys required!*
+*Work with any AI provider - no API keys required!*

 This VS Code extension generates structured prompts for AI code reviews that you can use with **any AI provider** of your choice (ChatGPT, Claude, Gemini, Copilot, etc.).
 Simply copy the generated prompt, paste it into your preferred AI tool, and get comprehensive code review feedback.